Free download · A4 PDF · CISO / CTO grade

 Who is this brief written for?

-A CISO, CTO, or senior infrastructure engineer evaluating the architecture.
-It assumes familiarity with backup workflows, filesystem fundamentals, and the regulatory landscape your stack already touches.
+A CISO, CTO, or senior infrastructure engineer reviewing the design.
+It assumes you know how backups work, how storage works, and the rules your stack already has to follow.

 Is there a non-technical version?